maaretp/ExploratoryTestingBook/manuscript/0010_ExploratoryTestingFoundations.md

 We propose creating a nice list of examples you can find in the application linked Wikipedia page you analyzed as a specification.
 Our expectation is that your experience of collecting those examples into this format can be straightforward.

-You can also try for a file you saved as text.txt:
+You can also try for a file you saved as sample.txt:

 ```
 from playwright.sync_api import Page